elunna/nerfhack-changelog/README.md

 * deep/er/est ones all get regeneration, faster speed in water, are non-tameable, and not infravisible anymore.
 * deeper ones resist sleep and shock.
 * deepest ones resist sleep, shock, acid, and magic.
 They also have 100 MR.
-* deepest ones get an additional hug attack.
+* deeper and deepest ones get an additional hug attack.
 * deeper ones and deepest ones take extra damage from blessed weapons.
 * elven clerics were known as elven wizards in EvilHack
 * ghoul mages are now clairvoyance